nathanprof/Terraform/README.md

 - sudo systemctl enable docker (enables it to start at boot time)
 - sudo systemctl start docker (starts the docker service)
 - sudo systemctl status docker (checks the status of the docker service)
-## using terraform to create nginx server
+## Using terraform to create nginx server
 - mkdir reggie-terrafoam-dock-tem (creates a directory)
 - cd reggie-terrafoam-dock-tem (navigate into thedirectory)
 - vim dock.tf (creates a file and paste contents in dock.tf into it)